EnterpriseDB/tpa/docs/src/architecture-M1.md

   can include the `repmgr_redirect_pgbouncer: true` hash under `cluster_vars` in `config.yml`.
 This causes repmgr to automatically reconfigure PgBouncer to route traffic to the new primary on failover.

+* If you choose Patroni as the failover manager and enable PgBouncer, Patroni will automatically reconfigure PgBouncer to route traffic to the new primary on failover.

 * If you choose EFM as the failover manager, you can use the `efm_conf_settings` hash under `cluster_vars` in `config.yml` to